I don’t actually care about growth

 I like being small and scrappy (which is good, since I’m only 5’9, ha).
 I don’t care about scaling.
 When I was solely a web designer, I felt the same way.
 I could have grown (based on the amount of work I was offered) and hired other designers, account managers, programmers, etc — but then I’d have been responsible for them.
 I’d have to deal with everything that comes with having employees.

 I felt the same way when I started making solo products like courses, books and WordPress themes.
 If they grew beyond what I could handle by myself, then they couldn’t be chalked up as “wins” for me.
-In fact, when WordPress themes started to become more work than I could handle, I killed them off for a few years (until I realized I could sell them without support, with my own editorial style and without typical promotion methods).
+In fact, when WordPress themes started to become more work than I could handle, I killed them off.

 I think we’ve all been ingrained with this idea of what success should look like: working a minimum number of hours, hiring minions to do our work for us and making all of the monies passively.
 I see people quit unpleasant nine-to-fives in order to become their own boss, but then they don’t change a damn thing about how they work.
 They often think that they need to model their routine after the way business has been done in the past or according to what some ‘thought leader’ on the internet told them about their own ‘successful’ business model.